bloderxd/megan-fox-layout/README.md

 # megan-fox-layout
-just a google newsstand layout example
+just a google newsstand layout example made with :heart: